How to Categorize Microsoft 365 in QuickBooks (and Xero)

 Related

-Stop manually splitting Microsoft 365 from Azure every month.
+Stop second-guessing where Microsoft 365 belongs in your chart of accounts.
 Get started with Growthy.
-Pattern learning across SaaS vendors.
+Pattern learning across SaaS vendors, you approve every suggestion.